cureos/accord-samples/README.md

 <td><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UU5XKDER4JFQ4"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_buynow_SM.gif"/></a></td><td><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LLK2ZYW4JV8GY"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_buynow_SM.gif"/></a></td>
 </tr>
 </table>

+All prices include VAT.
+Upon purchase, you will receive a link from where you can download the corresponding versions of the *Shim.Drawing* assemblies that do not insert watermarks into the images.

 Please also note that *AForge.NET Framework* (on which *Accord.NET Framework* is dependent) is licensed under LGPL version 3, and the copyright holder states the following on the *AForge.NET Framework* website: